BuffaloBorn/aws_cert/exam_tips.md

 * Objects are cached for the life of the TTL (Time To Live)
 * You can clear cached objects, but you will be charged.

+ ### S3 - Storage Gateway

+ * File Gateway - For flat files, stored directly on S3
+ * Volume Gateway:
+    - Stored Volumes - Entire Dataset is stored on site and is asynchronously backed up to S3.
+    - Cached Volumes - Entire Dataset is stored on S3 and the most frequently accessed data is cached on site.
+ * Gateway Virtual Tape Library (VTL)
+    - Used for backup ans uses popular backup applications like NetBackup, Backup Exec, Veeam etc.